CLINIC POLICY

 • The Community Care Clinic is designed to provide temporary and episodic care focused on a presenting concern.

-• Do not expect an ongoing care relationship with any one physician.
+• You should not expect an ongoing care relationship with any one physician.
 Sharing your full history at each visit will often be necessary.

 • You will be seen by the physician currently available.